-A highly-rated youngster, Kilgallon started his career with Leeds United, progressing quickly through their Academy before making his debut as an 18-year-old in their 4-1 UEFA Cup win over Hapoel Tel Aviv in November 2002.
+A highly-rated youngster, Kilgallon started his career with Leeds United, progressing quickly through their Academy to make his debut as an 18-year-old in November 2002.

 A regular early on in his career with the Black Cats, the former England Under-21 international increasingly found first team opportunities limited due to a succession of managerial changes and spent loan spells with Doncaster Rovers and Middlesbrough before returning to the Stadium of Light at the start of the 2011-12 season.

 Adding some much-needed experience to Rovers' young defensive line, Kilgallon has impressed during his time at Ewood Park, earning himself a new one-year deal in July 2015.